-The samurai were a warrior class in Feudal Japan.
-They had rose to prominence in the civil wars that desolated the Japanese islands during the Sengoku Period (“Age of warring states”), lasting from 1467 till 1600.
-The samurai owned small portions of land, called fiefs, and had peasants working them.
-In turn, the samurais served a daimyō (a feudal noble lord), pledging their loyalty to them, in exchange of payment and protection.Source
+The samurai were a warrior class in Feudal Japan, whom rose to prominence in the civil wars that desolated the Japanese islands during the Sengoku Period (“Age of warring states”), lasting from 1467 till 1600.
+The samurai owned small portions of land called fiefs, which had peasants working them, pretty much like feudal knights in Europe.
+In turn, the samurais served a daimyō (a feudal noble lord), who also belonged to the samurai class, pledging their loyalty in exchange for payment and protection.

-The samurai were specialists in the art of war, and had a strict code of honour and loyalty, called Bushidō (the way of warriors).
-In addition to, they were the only class in Japan allowed to carry weapons, usually their two characteristic swords.Source
+The samurai were specialists in the art of war, and possessed a strict code of honour and loyalty known as Bushidō (the way of warriors).
+In addition to, they were the only class in Japan allowed to carry weapons, usually in the form of their two characteristic swords.

-In 1603 it began the Edo Period, named after the city of Edo (modern day Tokyo), which saw the samurai recycled into bureaucrats.
-Around 6-7% of Japan’s population during the Edo period, were samurai, and many served in towns and castles, as officers collecting taxes and keeping local order.
-Many others sat idle scratching their b**** but still wealthy.
-Japan was at peace, but their code of honour begun to be discouraged by the Tokugawa authorities, who saw in their duels and brawls, a challenge to their order.Author: Lemon-s.
-Source
+Named after the city of Edo (modern Tokyo), in 1603 the Edo Period was inaugurated, which saw the samurai recycled into bureaucrats.
+Around 6-7% of Japan’s population during the Edo period were samurai, and many served in towns and castles, acting as public officers who collected taxes and kept local order.
+Many others saw these jobs unbecoming and sat idle, but still remained overall wealthy.
+Japan was at peace but their code of honour begun to be discouraged by the Tokugawa authorities, who saw in their duels and brawls a challenge to the public order.

 The rebels, mostly focused in the domains of the southern islands of Kyushu and Chōshū, marched to Kyoto on December 1867, prompting the Emperor Meiji to announce a restoration.
-Not that you’d refuse a guy with a sword telling you to do things at your door.
-A brief civil war followed, called the Boshin War “War of the Year of the Yang Earth Dragon” (Disclaimer: doesn’t feature any dragon), and Yoshinobu Tokugawa, the last Shōgun, resigned.Source
+A brief civil war followed, the Boshin War (War of the Year of the Yang Earth Dragon) ending with the abdication of Yoshinobu Tokugawa, the last Shōgun.

 #3 How long did the samurais last?